Adaptive variational Bayes: Optimality, computation and applications: Proofs for deep learning applications in and

 \end{lemma}

 \begin{lemma}[Covering numbers of neural network classes] For any $\zeta>0$, $K\in\bN_{\ge2}$, $M\in\bN$ and $B\ge1$,

 \end{lemma}

-\begin{proof} Since the total number of elements in each parameter $p_{(K,M)}$ is bounded as $p_{(K,M)}\le (d+1)KM^2$, the desired result follows from the very well known result for the covering number bound of neural network classes, e.g., Lemma 3 of \citetS{suzuki2018adaptivity} and Proposition A.1 of \citetS{kim2021fast}. \end{proof}
+\begin{proof} Since the dimension of the parameter space $\Theta^{\le B}_{(K,M)}$ is denoted by $J_{(K,M)}$, and is bounded as $J_{(K,M)}\le (d+1)KM^2$, the desired result follows from the very well known result for the covering number bound of neural network classes, e.g., Lemma 3 of \citetS{suzuki2018adaptivity} and Proposition A.1 of \citetS{kim2021fast}. \end{proof}